sotoplatero/apologify/src/content/articles/write-apology-letter-friend-last-minute-cancellation/index.md

 The act of apologizing carries profound emotional weight.
 When you cancel plans, especially at the last minute, it can create feelings of disappointment and frustration for your friend.
 However, expressing genuine remorse through an apology letter can truly mend the rift.

 Consider this: Sarah had planned a special dinner for her friend, Emily, who was having a tough week.
 At the last minute, Sarah got caught up with family obligations and had to cancel.
-Emily felt let down, but when Sarah penned a heartfelt apology letter, it not only acknowledged Emily’s feelings but also rekindled their friendship.
+Emily felt let down, but when Sarah penned a heartfelt apology letter, it not only acknowledged Emily's feelings but also rekindled their friendship.

 A sincere apology allows you both to reflect on the situation, communicate your emotions effectively, and ultimately heal any hurt feelings that may have arisen from the cancellation.
-It’s a way to show that you value the friendship and are committed to making things right.
+It's a way to show that you value the friendship and are committed to making things right.

 ## Step-by-Step Guide to Writing Your Apology Letter